 Configuring Chef Manage¶

-To configure the Chef server management console, add the following code to /etc/chef-manage/manage.rb:
+To configure the Chef server management console, first add the following code to /etc/chef-manage/manage.rb:

 The issuer_url property should be set to something like 'https://<yourChefAutomateDomain>/api/v0'.
 Also, the client_id must be known to the Chef Automate server.
-For development purposes only, you may also need to turn off the TLS verification for the OIDC client as shown in the settings above.
+For development purposes only, you may also need to turn off the TLS verification for the OIDC client by adding

 You cannot have both LDAP and SAML authentication enabled at the same time.
 If you do, the reconfigure will fail with an appropriate error message.